mkumble/TipCalculator/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-The main challenge I encountered was understanding the behavior of lifecycle methods.
-Also, understanding the concept of message passing (which is much different from other languages)
+The main challenge I encountered was understanding the behavior of lifecycle methods and the concept of message passing (which is much different from other languages).

 ## License